 Permissive splints – Permissive splints, also known as stabilization splints, are made from acrylic resin and are worn at night while sleeping.
 They provide support for your jaw joints so that when you move them during your sleep, it does not cause pain.
 This type of splint is most commonly used to treat TMJ issues.

 Non-permissive – A non-permissive splint is designed with ramps or indentations that limit the movement of the jaw.

 Soft Night Guard – A soft night guard for teeth grinding is a must-have for those prone to suffer from bruxism while they sleep.
 With the help of this soft rubber material that sits between your teeth, you’ll be able to reduce many symptoms associated with bruxism, such as tooth sensitivity or headaches, in addition to experiencing less discomfort from morning jaw pain.
 This type of night guard is typically recommended for people with milder teeth clenching or teeth grinding cases.

 Hybrid Night Guard – A hybrid night guard is a new design that features a soft rubber interior paired with a hard acrylic exterior.
 This design offers both comfort and strength, giving you peace of mind throughout the evening to prevent and protect yourself from grinding your teeth at night.
 Your dentist near you may suggest a hybrid night guard if you’re a moderate to heavy teeth grinder.

 Hard Night Guard – A hard night guard is the best option for heavy grinders because of its durability and strength.
 It’s constructed with durable acrylic material, providing extra protection for those who severely suffer from teeth grinding at night.

-If you have any questions, want to learn more about how Dr. Feng at Sloan Creek Dental can help you with TMJ issues, the effects of bruxism, or to schedule a dental appointment at our office, please contact our dental office at 972-468-1440, or leave us a message.
+If you have any questions, want to learn more about how Dr. Feng at Sloan Creek Dental can help you with TMJ issues, the effects of bruxism, or schedule a dental appointment at our office, please contact our dental office 972-468-1440, or leave us a message.